mohsr/dm-tools/README.md

 - Background character generator
 - Generic loot generator

+For character and loot generators, I plan on including the ability to gather basic environment data from a file to prevent outlandish generations.

 I will create these tools using some combination (at least 1) of the following languages because of both learning purposes and their ease of use: